 However, it is a refractor and it does suffer from CA (chromatic aberration) which is known as color fringing.
-For amateur visual and even smartphone astrophotography, it shouldn’t be of too much concern.
+I feel that for amateur visual and even smartphone astrophotography, it shouldn’t be of too much concern.

-As a very lightweight setup, the DX 102 will be a joy to take to a different location.
+As a very lightweight setup, the DX 102 is a joy to take to a different location.
 It’s rather compact and lightweight, and it can be used by older children that have an interest in astronomy.